iamvitalyo/Aphrodite-AGI/readme.txt

 think zero not exists in nature, so our math is a tug of war

+if "o" love split we have "c" = false|nolove and reverted "c" true|love, the same we can do with another symbols.

 Good luck, and dont forget to click "Star" button!